 You know what whining is like?
 It’s like when you’re baking and begin to see smoke billowing out of your oven.
 Whatever was hiding in the bottom of your oven begins to burn, and as smoke seeps through, you know IT is coming!

 The awful smoke alarm.
 You hate that sound!
 So you rush to the smoke detector with your dish towel and start waving like crazy.
-Hoping to stop the awful noise or make it go away as
+Hoping to stop the awful noise or make it go away as quickly as possible.

-Just Make The Whining Stop!
+Just Make The Whining Stop